AlonsoOropeza/LinearRegression/README.md

 ![linear-model](https://raw.githubusercontent.com/AlonsoOropeza/LinearRegression/main/linear-model.png)
 But for those of you who just read that line and didn't understand what the heck I am talking about, let me rephrase it.
 Do you remember your highschool math clases, when you saw the equation of a line?
-The famous y = mx + b
+The famous **y = mx + b**
 Where y is the output, m is the slope of the line, x is the input and b is the intercept.
 Well this is similar, but with minor modifications.
 Now we can have multiple features, that means multiple pairs of slopes and x's.
-In other words:
-prediction = m1x1 + m2x2 + m3x3 + ... + mnxn + bias
+In other words: **prediction = m1x1 + m2x2 + m3x3 + ... + mnxn + bias**
-As you saw, b is now the bias, which is the difference between our actual and predicted values.
-The model is also affected by how "noisy" the data is, the so called variance is the model’s sensitivity to fluctuations in the data.
+As you saw, b is now the **bias**, which is the difference between our actual and predicted values.
+The model is also affected by how "noisy" the data is, the so called **variance** is the model’s sensitivity to fluctuations in the data.
 Analyize the image below for further explanation.
 ![bias-variance](https://raw.githubusercontent.com/AlonsoOropeza/LinearRegression/main/bias-variance.png)

 ## Materials and Methods